manuelasaez/FakesNews_webapp/README.md

 * TfidfVectorizer: From the scikit-learn library, used to convert text data into numerical features based on term frequency-inverse document frequency (TF-IDF).
 * LogisticRegression: A machine learning algorithm from scikit-learn, used as the primary model for detecting fake news.

-## Usage:
-To use the web app, simply input the news article you wish to verify, and the app will provide a prediction indicating whether the article is likely fake or real.

 ## Conclusion
 By integrating state-of-the-art machine learning techniques and creating a seamless user experience, our fake news detection web app aims to be a valuable tool for news portals and readers alike, promoting the dissemination of accurate and trustworthy information.